HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-resource-tagging.md

 A set of tags/labels is defined and required for Cloud resources to have.

+A role name policy is defined and required for DCP operators and developers to use.

 ### Unresolved Questions

 Are there other tags that we need to have?

-Are there other resources that should have tags become required for them.
+Are there other resources that should have tags become required for them?

 ### Drawbacks and Limitations [optional]

-*Why should this RFC **not** be implemented?* if we want the admins to not like the devs.
+*Why should this RFC **not** be implemented?*

+if we want the admins to not like the devs.